-In the SHAPE Program, Phase I: FasTrac Cleanse, you are required to you eat a minimum of 8 oz. of dietary protein daily, with increases based on your practitioner’s recommendation.
-Always measure dietary protein sources in ounces (oz.), not number of grams per serving.
+When measuring dietary protein sources as part of the SHAPE Program, Phase I: Fast Track Cleanse, always measure in ounces (oz.), not number of grams per serving.
 You can use a food scale to measure by weight or a measuring cup to measure by volume.

 Because not all sources of dietary protein are purely protein, we classify proteins into dense, mid-dense and non-dense:

 - Dense protein includes beef, poultry, fish, and goat and sheep cheese.
 While these foods contain mostly dietary protein, they also contain some fat.
 When cooking with dense proteins, be sure to cut off visible fat before cooking.
 Measuring after cooking is usually best, but not required.

 - Mid-dense protein includes eggs, tempeh and tofu.
 They contain mostly protein, but also some fat and a small amount of carbohydrates.

 - Non-dense protein includes yogurt and cottage cheese.
 These foods contain protein, some fat and carbohydrates in the form of lactose, a naturally-occurring sugar.
 Non-dense protein is optional for Phase I.